Phoenix Park: History

 In the Middle Ages, the land now occupied by the Phoenix Park formed part of the lands of Kilmainham Priory, the Irish headquarters of the Knights Hospitaller.
 After the Dissolution of the Monasteries, the priory's lands came into the possession of the Crown.
-In 1611, that part of the estate lying north of the Liffey was granted to Sir Edward Fisher, who built a country house there named "The Phoenix".
+In 1611, that part of the estate lying north of the Liffey was granted to Sir Edward Fisher, who built a country house there named the "House of the Phoenix".
 (Note: The name Phoenix is often said to derive from the Irish fionn uisce, meaning "clear water", but this is in fact a 19th-century folk etymology.
 Nevertheless, the park is officially known in Irish as Páirc an Fhionnuisce.)
 Fisher sold the estate back to the Crown in 1618, and the house he had built was subsequently used by the Viceroy.
 It remained standing until 1734, when it was demolished to allow for the construction of the Magazine Fort.

-In 1662, the newly appointed Viceroy, the Duke of Ormond, began converting the land surrounding The Phoenix into a 2000 acre hunting park.
+In 1662, the newly appointed Viceroy, the Duke of Ormond, began converting the land surrounding Phoenix House into a 2000 acre hunting park.
 It contained pheasants and wild deer, making it necessary to enclose the entire area with a wall.
 The cost of building the park had amounted to £31,000 by 1669.

 The park originally included the Kilmainham lands south of the Liffey.
-When the building of the Royal Hospital at Kilmainham commenced in 1680 for the use of veterans of the Royal Irish Army, the park was reduced to its present size, all of which is now north of the river.
+When construction of the Royal Hospital at Kilmainham began in 1680, for the use of veterans of the Irish Army, the park was reduced to its present extent, entirely north of the river.
 It was opened to the people of Dublin by the Earl of Chesterfield in 1745.

-In the nineteenth century, the expanse of the park had become neglected.
+In the 19th century, the expanse of the park had become neglected.
 With management being taken over by the Commissioners of Woods and Forests, the renowned English landscape architect Decimus Burton was retained to design an overall plan for the public areas of the park.
 The execution of the plan, which included new paths, gate-lodges (including the architecturally significant Chapelizod gate lodge), levelling and tree planting, and relocating the Phoenix Column, took almost 20 years to complete.
 According to the park's official site, "Burton's involvement for nearly two decades represents the greatest period of landscape change since the Park's creation by the Duke of Ormond".